Physiotalk is a tweetchat community for physiotherapists by physiotherapists. It is run by volunteers, and everything we do is free and open access.

-We use tweetchats, blogs and other web-based content to help physiotherapists to improve health and healthcare though the connections and networks we make on social media.
+Launched in 2013, we use tweetchats, blogs and other web-based content to help physiotherapists to improve health and healthcare though the conversations, connections and networks we make on social media.

-- Learn – through structured pre-chat information and regular tweetchat discussions on education, evidence and practice in physiotherapy, health and healthcare.
+- Learn through structured pre-chat information, tweetchat discussions and transcripts on education, evidence and practice in physiotherapy, health and healthcare.

-- Share ideas, perspectives, experiences and good practice.
+- Share ideas, perspectives, challenges, sucesses and good practice.